oranfry/composer-custom/README.md

 }
 ```

 `local` should be an object, and so should `remote` if it is given.
-These object will be placed as-is into the `"repositories": [...]` of your `composer.json` as you switch betwee **local** and **remote** state.
+These object will be placed as-is into the `"repositories": [...]` of your `composer.json` as you switch between **local** and **remote** state.

 `require` is available because, as you know, all custom repository information must reside in the top-level `composer.json` file.
-If a dependency requires its own dependency, you'll have to replicate this information in this tool's config so the it knows to recurse.
+If a dependency requires its own dependency, you'll have to replicate this information here so the tool knows to recurse.
 The tool does not have access to the dependency repositories themselves, so it can't work out where to recurse to by itself.

 Now, on the command line, `cd` to your main project (whereever `composer.json` resides, usually the project root) and run `composer-custom local`.